top of page

 By Haitianbeatz

-New York loves a late-night album drop and yesterday had that promise.
-Gabel brought their release to LK Lounge, aiming for a big city moment.
-It was a lukewarm night, the crowd modest for a launch.
-I got there a little after 1 AM, and someone said the band had just started.
+New York loves a late-night album drop, and yesterday had that promise.
+Gabel brought their release to LK Lounge, aiming for a memorable city moment.
+However, it was a lukewarm night, with a modest crowd for a launch.
+I arrived a little after 1 AM, and someone mentioned that the band had just started.

-Gabel wasted no time, sliding into new cuts like Beni, Selibatè, Ayisyen pou’n ta ye, Moun Dous, and Kle Paradi.
-The set had moments, the room less so, and the connection with New York felt just out of reach.
-Here is what landed, and what held the night back.
+Gabel wasted no time, diving into new cuts like Beni, Selibatè, Ayisyen pou’n ta ye, Moun Dous, and Kle Paradi.
+The set had its moments, but the room felt less engaged, and the connection with New York seemed just out of reach.
+Here’s what resonated and what held the night back.

 The night felt soft and a touch flat.
 The air outside was rainy, jackets optional, perfect for a late show.
-Inside LK Lounge, the lights sat low, the room clean and calm, and the sound clear.
+Inside LK Lounge, the lights were low, the room clean and calm, and the sound clear.
 The surprise came from the turnout.
-For a New York album release, the crowd landed on the modest side, which set a cooler tone than expected at 1 AM.
+For a New York album release, the crowd was on the modest side, which set a cooler tone than expected at 1 AM.

 Album drops in New York often pack out by midnight.
 You expect a line, camera flashes, a full bar, and a rush near the stage.
 This one never tipped into that mode.
-Even after many attempt by Flav to get the crowd close to the stage, it was not happening.
-It had pockets of people and room to move, which felt comfortable but tamped down the energy loop between band and floor.
+Even after many attempts by Flav to get the crowd close to the stage, it just wasn’t happening.
+There were pockets of people and room to move, which felt comfortable but dampened the energy loop between the band and the floor.

 A smaller crowd shifts the mood.
-It gives you space to breathe and better sightlines, plus easy access to the bar.
-It also softens the call-and-response that big rooms create.
+It gives you space to breathe, better sightlines, and easy access to the bar.
+However, it also softens the call-and-response that big rooms create.
 I felt the surprise first, then settled into the upside.
 The music had room, the mix sounded strong, and conversations were easier to catch.

 The 1 AM start shaped the energy curve.
 People trickled in instead of flooding.
-The band locked in quick, but the crowd needed time to catch up.
+The band locked in quickly, but the crowd needed time to catch up.
 By the second or third song, the floor grew by a few steps, yet the vibe stayed measured.
-It felt like two lanes, the musicians pressing forward, the room easing in.
+It felt like two lanes: the musicians pressing forward and the room easing in.
 For a release night, that gap matters.
 It kept the evening pleasant and listenable, though it never kicked into full ignition.

 Beni opened like a switch.
 The beat was crisp, the bass warm, and the groove easy to lock into.
 Heads started nodding right away near the stage.
 A few phones came up for clips.
 It was not a roar, but it was a steady lift.